Prodaturu/Obsidian/3 - Main Notes/C++/Functions in C++.md

 #### Example Explained

 - `myFunction()` is the name of the function
-- `void` means that the function does not have a return value.
-You will learn more about return values later in the next chapter
+- `void` means that the function does not have a return value
 - inside the function (the body), add code that defines what the function should do

 ## Call a Function

-- Declared functions are not executed immediately.
+- Declared functions are not executed immediately
 	- They are "saved for later use"
-	- will be executed later, when they are called.
+	- will be executed later, when they are called

 - To call a function:
 	- write the function's name followed by two parentheses `()` and a semicolon `;`